 The practice worked with other professionals in the care of their patients where this was in the best interest of the patient.
 For example, referrals were made to hospitals and specialist dental services for further investigations or specialist treatment in line with current NICE guidelines.
-The practice completed detailed proformas or referral letters to ensure the specialist service had all the relevant information required.
-Upon receiving a response letter this was viewed by the referring clinician and any relevant details were added to the patient's electronic records.
-The letter was also stored in the patient's paper record card.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)